Wireless Zone logo

 What Is Wireless Zone?

-Wireless Zone is a retail franchise for brick-and-mortar Stores operating under the Wireless Zone mark that specialize in the sale of wireless products, wireless services, and accessories.
-The operational model is brick-and-mortar retail outlets serving the general public and small businesses (a mix of B2C and B2B).
-The core service bundle and key offerings are the sale of smartphones, tablets, watches, smartphone and tablet accessories, wireless home internet, and other device-related products and services.
+Wireless Zone is a retail franchise that operates brick-and-mortar Stores specializing in the sale of wireless products, wireless services, and accessories.
+It sells products and services to the general public and to small businesses (a mix of B2C and B2B) through in-store transactions and other channels of distribution.
+The core service bundle centers on retail sales of smartphones, tablets, watches, device accessories, wireless home internet and related device services, including activations, upgrades, and customer financing.

 Wireless Zone Franchise: Pros and Cons